 Quick Summary

-- Compare: a similar flat in Gibraltar would cost 3-4x as much
+- Compare: a similar flat in Gibraltar typically costs 3-4× as much

 How Do La Linea Rents Compare to Gibraltar?

-Gibraltar's new border arrangement went into provisional application on 10 April 2026.
-Easier border crossings are increasing demand from Gibraltar workers for La Linea flats, which is starting to push prices up in areas closest to the crossing.
-If you are looking now, act sooner rather than later.
+Gibraltar's new border arrangement is scheduled for provisional application on 15 July 2026.
+Easier border crossings are already increasing demand from Gibraltar workers for La Linea flats, which is starting to push prices up in barrios closest to the crossing.
+If you are searching now, acting sooner rather than later makes sense.

 Rental Prices by Area in La Linea 2026